fabiomolignoni/italy-grass-location/README.md

 # italy-grass-location
-An GRASS location containing Italian maps created for the "Spatial Databases" final project at UNITN.
+A GRASS location containing Italian maps created for the "Spatial Databases" final project at UNITN.
 It contains 6 vector maps:
 * roads
 * railways
 * rivers